Last Updated on February 16, 2022

 As the guides reloaded the mule after lunch, we learned just how important these animals are to the entire operation.
 Motorized vehicles are not allowed in the park’s backcountry, so absolutely everything from food (for both people and horses) to supplies, visitors’ gear, you name it, goes in or out by mule.
 Some employees are full-time packers, almost continually guiding mule trains between Banff and Sundance Lodge.

 Late that afternoon we arrived at the lodge, an 11-room, two-story log building in a picture-perfect setting next to Brewster Creek, backed by soaring mountain peaks.
 An inviting verandah with chairs and benches overlooks the creek, while the main floor is divided into a comfortable sitting room with a wood-burning stove, and a spacious kitchen-dining room where all meals are served.
-The lodge is off-grid with no electricity, phone or cell service, though power is supplied by large solar panels and propane.
+The lodge is off-grid with no electricity, phone or cell service, though power is supplied by large solar panels.

 A big hit with everyone is the resident wildlife.
 Hoary marmots have adopted the area around the lodge and we frequently watched them feeding on the grasses in front.
 It’s always a treat encountering these fluffy, oversized rodents in the Rockies, but often it’s a challenge to find and photograph them.
 Here we can almost walk right up to them.

-Next morning it was back on the horses to explore farther afield, along more gorgeous valleys, meadows, and wooded hillsides.
+Next morning it was back on the horses to explore more gorgeous valleys, meadows, and wooded hillsides.
 We rode across Brewster Creek a few times, with some exciting crossings in the fast-flowing water.
 The trails we followed date back to the early days of exploration on horseback and patrols by wardens and fire spotters.

 Canada’s largest trail riding outfit